dmontagu/fastapi-utils/CONTRIBUTING.md

-First, you might want to see the basic ways to [help and get help](help-fastapi-restful.md){.internal-link target=_blank}.
+First, you might want to see the basic ways to [help and get help](help-fastapi-utils.md){.internal-link target=_blank}.

 ## Developing

 Once you've cloned the repository, here are some guidelines to set up your environment:

-### Set up the development environment
+### Set up the development evironment

 After cloning the repository, you can use `poetry` to create a virtual environment:

 ```console
 $ make develop